UNIT-Electronics-MX/unit_devlab_80db_passive_buzzer_module/software/documentation/README.md

 ## Introduction

-This passive buzzer module requires a PWM (Pulse Width Modulation) signal or frequency generator to function.
+The UNIT Buzzer Module is a compact and easy-to-integrate passive buzzer designed for embedded systems and prototyping.
+It features a standard 3-pin interface consisting of VCC (5V), Signal, and GND, allowing direct connection to popular microcontrollers such as Arduino, ESP32, CH552, and STM32.

+This module is intended for generating audible alerts in systems that require alarms, notifications, timing events, or user interaction feedback.
+It includes a pre-mounted passive buzzer element and supporting circuitry, enabling it to be driven directly from a digital output or PWM-capable GPIO pin.

-When a PWM signal is applied to the passive buzzer, the frequency of this signal determines the pitch of the sound.
-This feature enables developers to produce musical tones, alarms of varying urgency, or simple feedback clicks—all from the same device.
+When a PWM signal is applied, the frequency determines the pitch of the tone produced by the buzzer.
+This approach provides flexibility to generate different sounds based on system state, user input, or event priority.

 ## Functional Description

-- The module contains a piezoelectric transducer without internal oscillation circuitry.
-- Sound is produced only when driven by an external frequency source, such as a microcontroller PWM output.
-- Operates efficiently in the audible frequency range between 500 Hz and 5 kHz.
-- The module consists of three pins: VCC, GND, and SIGNAL, suitable for direct breadboard or header connection.
+The UNIT Buzzer Module integrates a passive piezoelectric transducer, which produces sound by converting electrical oscillations into mechanical vibrations.
+Unlike active buzzers, this module lacks an internal oscillator and requires an external signal source to operate.

+Sound is generated when a square wave or PWM signal is applied to the Signal input pin.
+The frequency of this signal determines the pitch of the sound, while the duty cycle can influence the perceived volume and clarity.
+For best results, the input frequency should fall within the typical audible range of 500 Hz to 5 kHz.

+The module's compact PCB includes clearly labeled VCC, Signal, and GND pins for easy connection to a microcontroller or signal generator.
+Due to its passive nature, the buzzer remains silent unless driven by a toggling signal.

 ## Electrical Characteristics & Signal Overview

-- Operating voltage: 3.0 V – 5.5 V (recommended 5 V)
+- Operating Voltage: 3.0 V – 5.5 V (5 V recommended for optimal sound pressure)
-- Current consumption: 5 mA – 30 mA depending on frequency
+- Current Consumption: Typically between 5 mA and 30 mA depending on frequency and supply voltage
+- Input Signal Type: PWM or square wave, externally generated
-- Frequency range: 500 Hz – 5 kHz (nominal response)
+- Frequency Range: 500 Hz – 5 kHz
-- Logic level compatibility: 3.3 V / 5 V digital signals
+- Logic Compatibility: Accepts 3.3 V and 5 V logic levels (TTL compatible)
-- Drive type: External PWM (no internal tone generator)
+- Input Impedance: High, acts as capacitive load to the signal pin

 ## Applications